 Determining the best way forward may best be determined by a decision science expert.
 Our firm helps to bring the best, and most qualified, expertise needed to answer some of the toughest and most critical questions our clients face in terms of understanding player behavior.

 Our customized sentiment analyses and codebooks have been used to help companies prioritize bugs, support product launches, forecast concurrency, evaluate cinematics, and support quality assurance.
 The video game industry has its own unique language and set of expressions, that often mean something entirely different in other sectors.

 For example, saying someone “tanked” in customer service tends to mean they performed poorly, while in video games, the “tank” is often the hero.
 Our proprietary discourse analysis approach takes into account not only what sentiments are being expressed, but how those sentiments manifest specifically for your industry, genre, and brand.
 Off the shelf tools are only partially effective; having a true lens into player sentiment requires a deep knowledge of the industry and its unique culture.

-Our game event tracking app categorizes and stores significant events for 20 major video game titles from initial launch to this week’s in-game events, patches, tournaments, and DLC releases.
+Our game event tracking app categorizes and stores significant events for 20 major video game titles from the initial launch to this week’s in-game events, patches, tournaments, and DLC releases.
 Enable robust competitive analysis, forecast revenue, strategically position your title launches, and improve player engagement.
-MaxCal is fully customizable to include titles and competitors of your choosing.
+To date, MaxCal has tracked hundreds of in-game events for some of the industry’s top titles; it is fully customizable to include titles and competitors of your choosing.